 It's very important that you feed your Cavoodle a suitable diet that is age appropriate and meets all of their nutritional needs.
-Small Breed Adult Dog Food includes many recommended brands that have smaller kibble to suit small and toy breeds.
-They also contain balanced levels of protein, fat and carbohydrate plus vitamins, minerals and antioxidants for health and wellbeing.
-Puppy food designed specifically for small breeds is also available.
+Small Breed Adult Dog Food has smaller kibble to suit small and toy breeds.
+These diets also contain balanced levels of protein, fat and carbohydrate plus vitamins, minerals and antioxidants for health and wellbeing.
+Puppy food designed specifically for small breeds is also recommended.

 Seeing as Cavoodles can inherit genetic diseases from Cavalier King Charles Spaniels or Poodles it may be advisable to feed a breed specific diet.
 Royal Canin Cavalier King Charles Adult Dry Dog Food contains taurine and omega 3 fatty acids to support cardiac function.
 Also Royal Canin Poodle Adult Dry Dog Food has adapted protein content and l-carnitine to support healthy muscle mass.